digitalgroove/RoboND-Kinematics-Project/README.md

 **Next calculate theta2 and theta3**

   Note that joint2 (theta2) and joint3 (theta3) have to accomodate so that the arms of the robot fit between the position of the wrist center and the position of joint2.
-  We do not care about the orientation of the gripper at this point.
   ![alt text](https://github.com/digitalgroove/RoboND-Kinematics-Project/blob/master/misc_images/Triangle_for_derivation_of_theta_2_and_theta_3.png "Triangle for derivation of theta2 and theta3")

   We have to do a side-side-side triangle calculation.